vertica/VerticaPy/docs/source/user_guide_data_preparation_joins.rst

 Notice that each dataset has a primary or secondary key on which to join the data.
 For example, we can join the 'flights' dataset to the 'airlines' and 'airport' datasets using the corresponding IATA code.

-To join datasets in VerticaPy, use the vDataFrame's ``join`` method.
+To join datasets in VerticaPy, use the vDataFrame's :py:func:`~verticapy.vDataFrame.join` method.

 .. ipython:: python